AyushmanTripathy/coin-tracker/README.md

 crypto-currency tracker made with ❤ and svelte kit <br>

-A web app for visualizing crypto-currency in real time <br>
+A web app for visualizing crypto-currency at real time <br>

 [SITE](https://coin-tracker-app.netlify.app) live!